 The Public Affairs Officer of the U.S. Embassy to the Holy See will illustrate the funding schemes of American Embassies.

-The workshop is ideal for religious or lay people working for congregations who are new to the field or have only little experience.
+The workshop is directed at religious or lay people working for congregations who are NEW to the field or have only little experience.
 A good understanding of English is required.
 No translation can be provided.

 2. Daily sessions: